IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 Strategic Advice and Appeals

 Accounting firms guide in minimizing liabilities and exercising your rights.
 They can identify errors, suggest corrections, and help navigate appeals if needed.
+Key areas of support include:

 Reviewing proposed audit changes before you agree